 The book series was inspired by Walsch’s life which hit the rock bottom in the early 1990s.
 His home was destroyed by a fire, burning all his belongings.
 He had several failed marriages under his belt.
 He was jobless and living on the streets.
 And worst of all, he had a car accident that left him with a broken neck.
 Instead of allowing these circumstances to beat him, he started writing as a way to make sense of his suffering and strengthen his faith.

 Walsch has appeared in countless talk shows and documentaries.
 He is a prominent contributor at TheGlobalConversation.com and has his own Youtube channel.

-Is Awaken the Species based on Conversations with God?
+Is Awaken the Species different than Conversations with God?

-But there is a lot of “fresh” material introduced in this quest that even veteran fans of Walsh will learn a lot.
+There is a lot of fresh material introduced in this quest that even veteran fans of Walsh will learn a lot.

 Don’t get me wrong.
 Walsch dives deeply into our societal concepts and understanding why we are programmed the way we are.
-He talks about God in a way that would make an atheist uncomfortable.
+He talks about God in a very frank and affirming nature.
 But he does so only to open our eyes to other, perhaps more conscious alternatives.

 You won’t find yourself completely agreeing with him.
 But that’s exactly the point.

 So what is Awaken The Species about?